 The FRPC's goals are that the governmentwide inventory system:

+a.
 Leads to an increased level of agency accountability for asset management.

+b.
 Allows comparing and benchmarking across various types of real property assets.

+c.
 Gives decision-makers the accurate, reliable data needed to make asset management decisions, including disposing of unneeded federal properties.

 The Federal Real Property Report, issued by the Federal Real Property Council (FRPC) and GSA, provides a summary of data from FRPP.
 You can access the annual report online from the GSA Real Property website.